sassafrastech/nemo-odata-express/README.md

 # NEMO OData Express

 A lightweight app to serve a static OData feed for testing.
-Provides necessary response types and custom headers such as `OData-Version` so that programs like Power BI don't complain.
+Provides necessary response types, custom headers such as `OData-Version`, and automatic `@odata.context` domain so that programs like Power BI don't complain.

 ## Development